Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 125 trips per day across all routes, resulting in approximately three weekly trips per individual stop.
+On average, there are 125 trips per day across all routes, which translates to approximately three weekly trips per individual stop.

 Frequently Asked Questions - Transport